XRPLF/xrpl-dev-portal/content/references/protocol-reference/ledger-data/ledger-entry-types/signerlist.md

 | `SignerWeight`  | Number    | UInt16        | The weight of a signature from this signer.
 A multi-signature is only valid if the sum weight of the signatures provided meets or exceeds the signer list's `SignerQuorum` value. |
 | `WalletLocator` | String    | Hash256       | _(Optional)_ Arbitrary hexadecimal data.
 This can be used to identify the signer or for other, related purposes. _(Added by the [ExpandedSignerList amendment][].)_ |

 When processing a multi-signed transaction, the server looks up the `Account` values with respect to the ledger at the time of transaction execution.
-If the address _does not_ correspond to a funded [AccountRoot object](accountroot.html), then only the [master private key](cryptographic-keys.html) associated with that address can be used to produce a valid signature.
+If the address _does not_ correspond to a funded [AccountRoot ledger entry](accountroot.html), then only the [master private key](cryptographic-keys.html) associated with that address can be used to produce a valid signature.
 If the account _does_ exist in the ledger, then it depends on the state of that account.
 If the account has a Regular Key configured, the Regular Key can be used.
 The account's master key can only be used if it is not disabled.
 A multi-signature cannot be used as part of another multi-signature.

 ## {{currentpage.name}} Flags

 _(Added by the [MultiSignReserve amendment][].)_

-SignerList objects can have the following flag value:
+SignerList entries can have the following value in the `Flags` field:

 | Flag Name          | Hex Value    | Decimal Value | Description              |
 |:-------------------|:-------------|:--------------|:-------------------------|
 | `lsfOneOwnerCount` | `0x00010000` | 65536         | If this flag is enabled, this SignerList counts as one item for purposes of the [owner reserve](reserves.html#owner-reserves).
 Otherwise, this list counts as N+2 items, where N is the number of signers it contains.
 This flag is automatically enabled if you add or update a signer list after the [MultiSignReserve amendment][] is enabled. |

 ## Signer Lists and Reserves

 A signer list contributes to its owner's [reserve requirement](reserves.html).
+Removing the signer list frees up the reserve.

-The [MultiSignReserve amendment][] (enabled 2019-04-17) made it so each signer list counts as one object, regardless of how many members it has.
-As a result, the owner reserve associated with a new signer list is 2 XRP.
+The [MultiSignReserve amendment][] (enabled 2019-04-17) made it so each signer list counts as one item, regardless of how many members it has.
+As a result, the owner reserve for any signer list added or updated after this time is {{target.owner_reserve}}.

-A signer list created before the [MultiSignReserve amendment][] itself counts as two objects, and each member of the list counts as one.
-As a result, the total owner reserve associated with the signer list is anywhere from 3 times to 10 times the reserve required by a single trust line ([RippleState](ripplestate.html)) or [Offer](offer.html) object in the ledger.
+A signer list created before the [MultiSignReserve amendment][] itself counts as two items towards the owner reserve, and each member of the list counts as one.
+As a result, the total owner reserve associated with an old signer list is anywhere from 3 times to 10 times as much as a new signer list.
 To update a signer list to use the new, reduced reserve, update the signer list by sending a [SignerListSet transaction][].

 ## SignerList ID Format

-The ID of a signer list object is the SHA-512Half of the following values, concatenated in order:
+The ID of a `SignerList` entry is the SHA-512Half of the following values, concatenated in order:

 * The RippleState space key (`0x0053`)
 * The AccountID of the owner of the signer list